yirueilu-b/AnimalCrossingPrice/README.md

 ## TODO:

-- Make table be able to be sorted by price
+- Filter

-- Location and time filter
+- More data